brisbanemakerspace/bms-wiki/policies/safety.md

 It is a requirement before using a tool for the first time, that you read its wiki page and complete any required inductions.
 Some very low-risk tools (like scissors or rulers) may not have a wiki page, but it's still important to be safe when using them.
 Our [Tool Inductions](/policies/inductions) policy explains how our traffic light induction system works.

-Every tool with a wiki page has a label attached with its name and a QR code.
-Scanning this QR code will take you to its wiki page.
-Alternatively, you can use the search feature on the wiki to find it.

 Some tools have a specific procedure that must be followed every time you use the tool.
-A summary of the most important steps is attached to some of these tools and is called "just in time documentation" (or JIT documentation for short).
-If you see JIT documentation, you are required to follow all relevant steps at a minimum.
+A summary of the most important steps is attached to some of these tools and is called "just in time documentation" (or JIT doc for short).
+If you see a JIT doc, you are required to follow all relevant steps at a minimum.

 ## Clothing and PPE
 Due to the various hazards that exist at Brisbane Makerspace, we require everyone on site to wear closed in shoes (sandals etc. are not permitted).
-We recommend that you remove the jewellery and tie up long hair before working with tools.
+We recommend that you remove all jewellery and tie up long hair before working with tools.

 We have a range of basic PPE such as safety glasses and gloves.
 You are encouraged to bring your own PPE as it's likely to be more comfortable and better fitting.
 We require that you wear appropriate PPE at all times.